bhaden94/covid-19-tracker-v2-fe/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To install the React frontend follow these steps below.
 It is recommended to install and run the backend first.
-Steps on how to do that are found int the [backend repository](ttps://github.com/bhaden94/Covid19-tracker-V2-API)
+Steps on how to do that are found in the [backend repository](https://github.com/bhaden94/Covid19-tracker-V2-API)

 ### Prerequisites

-node and npm installed.
+Node and npm must be installed.
 How to do this can be found [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ### Installation